fpons/DataSafe/lab100/content.md

 ## STEP 6: Gather statistics on the demo schema

-Using your SQL Developer Worksheet connection as ADMIN, run the following statements to gather statistics exec DBMS_STATS.GATHER_SCHEMA_STATS('HCM');
+Using your SQL Developer Worksheet connection as ADMIN, run the following statements to gather statistics.

 ````
 <copy>